AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/add-a-wf-library-asset.md

 product-area: documents
 navigation-topic: content-management
 title: Add a Workfront Library asset to Workfront
 description: You can add a document that resides in your My Content area to a project, task, or issue in Workfront.
-In order to add a document to Workfront from Workfront Library, you must have the following permissions:
+In order to add a document to Workfront from Workfront Library, you must have the following permissions - EDIT ME.
 ---

 # Add a Workfront Library asset to Workfront